aghoshpro/myPhD/RasDaMan/README.md

 #### WCSTImport introduces two concepts:

 * ```Recipe``` - A recipe is a class implementing the BaseRecipe that based on a set of parameters (ingredients) can import a set of files into WCS forming a well defined structure (image, regular timeseries, irregular timeseries etc).
-4 types of recipe are as follows (General Recipe,Mosaic Map, Regular Timeseries, Irregular Timeseries)
+4 types of recipe are as follows (General Recipe,Mosaic Map, Regular Timeseries, Irregular Timeseries) [List of recipes](http://rasdaman.org/browser/applications/wcst_import/recipes?order=name)

 * ```Ingredients``` - An ingredients file is a json file containing a set of parameters that define how the recipe should behave (e.g. the WCS endpoint, the CRS resolver etc are all ingredients).
 [List of ingredients](http://rasdaman.org/browser/applications/wcst_import/ingredients/possible_ingredients.json)